 You start the trek by descending on a small path through the pine forest.
 You meet the main path before long and keep on descending until you reach the river and cross the sturdy wooden bridge over it.
-From here it is a good 2 - 3 hours climbing on a fairly steep path which switches back on itself many times as it rises up the side of the ridge on the top of which Tangboche monastery is located.
+From here it is a good two to three hours climbing on a fairly steep path which switches back on itself many times as it rises up the side of the ridge on the top of which Tengboche monastery is located.
 The path can be quite uneven, dusty and rocky.

 Speak to someone